COVID-19 pandemic in Malaysia: Transmission timeline

 Malaysia reported its first three cases on 25 January 2020, all of whom were Chinese nationals who had visited the country.
 Malaysia experienced a spike in COVID-19 cases following a four-day Tablighi Jamaat event that was held at Kuala Lumpur's "Masjid Jamek Sri Petaling" between 27 February and 1 March 2020.
-By 20 March, 48% of the country's COVID-19 cases (3,347) had been linked to the Sri Petaling tabligh cluster.
-In response to the rise in cases nationally, Prime Minister Muhyiddin Yassin announced that Malaysia would enter into a partial lockdown on 18 March 2020.
-On 17 March, Malaysia reported its first two deaths from the coronavirus: a 60-year-old priest from Emmanuel Baptist Church in Kuching, Sarawak and a 34-year-old participant of the Sri Petaling tabligh jamaat from Johor Bahru, Johor.
+By 20 March, 48% of the country's COVID-19 cases (3,347) were linked to the Sri Petaling tabligh cluster.
+In response to the rise in cases nationally, Prime Minister Muhyiddin Yassin announced that Malaysia would enter a partial lockdown on 18 March 2020.
+On 17 March, Malaysia reported its first two deaths from the coronavirus: a 60-year-old priest from Emmanuel Baptist Church in Kuching, Sarawak, and a 34-year-old participant of the Sri Petaling tabligh jamaat from Johor Bahru, Johor.

-On 3 April, a spike in 217 new cases was reported, bringing the total number to 3,333.
-The Director-General of Health Noor Hisham Abdullah attributed this spike to active detection in areas affected by Enhanced Movement Controlled Order, a stricter version of the MCO.
+On 3 April, a spike of 217 new cases was reported, bringing the total number to 3,333.
+The Director-General of Health Noor Hisham Abdullah attributed this spike to active detection in areas affected by the Enhanced Movement Control Order, a stricter version of the MCO.
 In response to rising cases, the Government extended the movement control order until 28 April.

 On 1 May, Prime Minister Muhyiddin Yassin announced that the country's lockdown would be eased on 4 May, allowing most businesses to reopen while maintaining a ban on mass gatherings.
-From 21 May, a spike of cases occurred among detainees at immigration detention centres in Bukit Jalil and Semenyih, Selangor, causing the number of cases to rise to a total of 7,819 cases by 31 May.
+From 21 May, a spike of cases occurred among detainees at immigration detention centres in Bukit Jalil and Semenyih, Selangor, causing the number of cases to rise to a total of 7,819 by 31 May.

 On 20 July, Prime Minister Muhyiddin announced that the Malaysian Government would consider making face masks compulsory following the emergence of 13 clusters after the relaxation of lockdown restrictions on travel and businesses the previous month.
 By 31 August, there were 160 active cases with a total of 9,340 cases.
-A total of 9,054 had recovered while the death toll had risen to 127.
+A total of 9,054 had recovered, while the death toll had risen to 127.